bogzbonny/yeehaw/README.md

    surrounding environment.
-This said, more complex elements should still be able to responsibly interact with its surroundings directly if necessary - elements should not be limited to only interacting with its parent in the rigid element-heigherachy through event responses.
+This said, more complex elements should still be able to responsibly interact with its surroundings directly if necessary - elements should not be limited to only interacting with its parent in the rigid element-hierarchy through event responses.

 ### Non-Objectives